Skip to Main Content

 Go back to the top of the page

 Children with epilepsy may need a wide range of care depending on the type of seizures they experience.
-The Comprehensive Epilepsy Program at Riley at IU Health can help your family manage your child’s epilepsy.
+The Comprehensive Epilepsy Program at Riley Children's Health can help your family manage your child’s epilepsy.

-Riley at IU Health has the only Level 4 Comprehensive Epilepsy Program in Indiana as defined by the National Association of Epilepsy Centers (NAEC).
+Riley Children's has the only Level 4 Comprehensive Epilepsy Program in Indiana as defined by the National Association of Epilepsy Centers (NAEC).
 Level 4 programs like ours have enhanced imaging techniques, clinical experts and innovative technology to perform advanced medical and surgical evaluations for patients with medically refractory epilepsy – epilepsy that’s hard to manage with medications.
 Our multi-disciplinary program is comprised of:

 • Pediatric epileptologists (epilepsy specialists)